 Low cost water filtration used in third world countries and disaster recovery

 These filters are fairly low cost but are often bundled with fancy containers and big brand names that can add hundreds of dollars to the price.

 In reality though, you can make your own water filter systems at a much lower cost.
 This has been proven by missionary groups and NGOs in disaster situations all around the world.

-These systems are portable, require no power, are very simple to create and maintain,
+These systems are portable, require no power, are very simple to create and maintain, and are low cost.

 They can be used with just about any freshwater source as has been proven throughout the world for the last couple of decades by a multitude of refugees.

 How much water and how fast?